Cash and SNAP Assistance

-A person an Illinois jail or juvenile detention facility is only eligible for inpatient hospital and professional services rendered during the hospital stay.
+A person in an Illinois jail or juvenile detention facility is only eligible for inpatient hospital and professional services rendered during the hospital stay.

-Note: a person who was the parent or caretaker relative of and caring for a dependent child prior to going to jail does not qualify if out of the home for 90 days or longer.
+Note: A person who was the parent or caretaker relative of, and caring for, a dependent child prior to going to jail does not qualify if out of the home for 90 days or longer.
 Refer to PM 03-05-04.

 A person detained or confined in an Illinois jail or juvenile detention center may apply for medical benefits.
 Refer to PM 02-04-02.